Add0055/printf/README.md

 # printf
-The project consists of normal functions, derived functions a man page and a README.md file.
+The Project consists of normal functions, derived functions a man page and a README.md file.

 This produces output according to a format specifiers,as shown below.